Skip to content

 \[ p_{ik}(N_1+N_2)=\sum_{r=0}^\infty p_{ir}(N_1)p_{rk}(N_2)\geq p_{ij}(N_1)p_{jk}(N_2)>0. \]

-We denote \(C(j)\) to be the communicating class of state \(j\), which is actually the collection of all states mutually accessible from \(j\).
+We denote \(C(j)\) to be the communicating class of state \(j\), which is actually the collection of all states mutually accessible from \(j\), which has the following properties.

 In further study, we would see a non-return state must be a transient state, but a return state should be decomposed carefully.